awlange/coursera_getting_data_project/README.md

-coursera_getting_data_project
+Course Project for Coursera: Getting and Cleaning Data (September, 2014)
 =============================

-Course Project for Coursera: Getting and Cleaning Data (September, 2014)
+TODO